DataDog/hiring-engineers/answers.md

         * See the */snapshots* directory for the emailed snapshots of the custom metric check and anomaly analysis graphs.

 * **Bonus Question**: What is the Anomaly graph displaying?
     * **Answer**: The anomaly graph is displaying the results of the basic anomaly detection methodology for the timeseries of the selected metric.
-The graph provides a gray background showing the expected behaivor range for the series based on the past and the bounding parameters (95% agreement), while highlighting the portion of the timeseries that falls outside of the expected behavior range in red.
+The graph provides a gray background showing the expected behaivor range for the series based on the past and the bounding parameters, while highlighting the portion of the timeseries that falls outside of the expected behavior range in red.
 Adjusting the timeframe of the timeboard impacts the calculation and display of the expected beahvior range for the timeseries based on the selected interval.
-As the timeseries selected reflects the query interactions from the custom query configured for the MongoD, it is highlighting the rate spikes from the database.
+As the timeseries selected reflects the query interactions from the custom query configured for the MongoDB, it is highlighting the rate spikes from the database.

 ## Monitoring Data